Investors Sell Union Pacific (UNP) on Strength (UNP)

-Investors sold shares of Union Pacific Co.
-(NYSE:UNP) on strength during trading hours on Thursday. $83.86 million flowed into the stock on the tick-up and $160.62 million flowed out of the stock on the tick-down, for a money net flow of $76.76 million out of the stock.
+Traders sold shares of Union Pacific Co.
+(NYSE:UNP) on strength during trading hours on Monday. $124.75 million flowed into the stock on the tick-up and $187.39 million flowed out of the stock on the tick-down, for a money net flow of $62.64 million out of the stock.
 Of all companies tracked, Union Pacific had the 17th highest net out-flow for the day.
-Union Pacific traded up $0.96 for the day and closed at $147.18
+Union Pacific traded up $0.01 for the day and closed at $148.57

-A number of research firms have recently commented on UNP.
-Scotiabank set a $175.00 price target on shares of Union Pacific and gave the company a “buy” rating in a research report on Friday, October 26th.
-Credit Suisse Group upped their target price on shares of Union Pacific from $187.00 to $190.00 and gave the stock an “outperform” rating in a research report on Friday, October 26th.
-Cowen upped their target price on shares of Union Pacific from $151.00 to $153.00 and gave the stock a “market perform” rating in a research report on Friday, October 26th.
-TD Securities lowered shares of Union Pacific from a “buy” rating to a “hold” rating and cut their target price for the stock from $170.00 to $160.00 in a research report on Friday, October 26th.
-Finally, Morgan Stanley lowered shares of Union Pacific from an “equal weight” rating to an “underweight” rating and cut their target price for the stock from $141.00 to $134.00 in a research report on Monday, October 22nd.
-Two investment analysts have rated the stock with a sell rating, eight have assigned a hold rating and twelve have assigned a buy rating to the company’s stock.
-The stock has a consensus rating of “Hold” and a consensus target price of $161.44.
+Several equities analysts have recently weighed in on the company.
+Zacks Investment Research upgraded Union Pacific from a “hold” rating to a “buy” rating and set a $176.00 target price on the stock in a research report on Wednesday, September 19th.
+UBS Group raised their target price on Union Pacific from $161.00 to $185.00 and gave the company a “buy” rating in a research report on Thursday, September 20th.
+Bank of America downgraded Union Pacific from a “buy” rating to a “neutral” rating and set a $164.00 target price on the stock. in a research report on Thursday, October 18th.
+Loop Capital upgraded Union Pacific from a “hold” rating to a “buy” rating in a research report on Tuesday, September 18th.
+Finally, Barclays restated a “buy” rating and issued a $180.00 target price on shares of Union Pacific in a research report on Wednesday, September 26th.
+Two research analysts have rated the stock with a sell rating, eight have given a hold rating and twelve have assigned a buy rating to the company.
+The company has an average rating of “Hold” and an average target price of $161.44.

 Union Pacific (NYSE:UNP) last posted its quarterly earnings results on Thursday, October 25th.
-The railroad operator reported $2.15 earnings per share for the quarter, topping the consensus estimate of $2.10 by $0.05.
-The business had revenue of $5.93 billion during the quarter, compared to the consensus estimate of $5.88 billion.
-Union Pacific had a net margin of 51.90% and a return on equity of 25.02%.
-During the same period in the previous year, the firm posted $1.50 earnings per share.
-On average, analysts expect that Union Pacific Co. will post 7.84 EPS for the current fiscal year.
+The railroad operator reported $2.15 EPS for the quarter, beating the consensus estimate of $2.10 by $0.05.
+Union Pacific had a return on equity of 25.02% and a net margin of 51.90%.
+The firm had revenue of $5.93 billion during the quarter, compared to analysts’ expectations of $5.88 billion.
+During the same quarter last year, the firm earned $1.50 earnings per share.
+As a group, research analysts predict that Union Pacific Co. will post 7.84 earnings per share for the current fiscal year.

-In other Union Pacific news, EVP Robert M. Knight, Jr. sold 20,000 shares of the business’s stock in a transaction on Monday, September 24th.
-The shares were sold at an average price of $163.81, for a total value of $3,276,200.00.
-Following the completion of the sale, the executive vice president now directly owns 106,518 shares of the company’s stock, valued at $17,448,713.58.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP Lynden L. Tennison sold 8,450 shares of the business’s stock in a transaction on Tuesday, August 28th.
-The stock was sold at an average price of $151.72, for a total transaction of $1,282,034.00.
-Following the completion of the sale, the executive vice president now directly owns 53,978 shares of the company’s stock, valued at $8,189,542.16.
+In related news, EVP Robert M. Knight, Jr. sold 20,000 shares of the stock in a transaction that occurred on Monday, September 24th.
+The stock was sold at an average price of $163.81, for a total value of $3,276,200.00.
+Following the completion of the sale, the executive vice president now owns 106,518 shares of the company’s stock, valued at $17,448,713.58.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, EVP Lynden L. Tennison sold 8,450 shares of the stock in a transaction that occurred on Tuesday, August 28th.
+The shares were sold at an average price of $151.72, for a total value of $1,282,034.00.
+Following the completion of the sale, the executive vice president now directly owns 53,978 shares of the company’s stock, valued at approximately $8,189,542.16.
 The disclosure for this sale can be found here.
-Insiders own 0.20% of the company’s stock.
+0.20% of the stock is currently owned by company insiders.

-A number of institutional investors have recently bought and sold shares of the business.
-Lenox Wealth Advisors LLC bought a new position in Union Pacific in the second quarter worth about $105,000.
-Landaas & Co.
-WI ADV bought a new position in Union Pacific in the second quarter worth about $133,000. grace capital bought a new position in Union Pacific in the second quarter worth about $142,000.
-Exane Derivatives raised its stake in Union Pacific by 85.1% in the second quarter.
-Exane Derivatives now owns 1,096 shares of the railroad operator’s stock worth $155,000 after buying an additional 504 shares in the last quarter.
-Finally, Brand Asset Management Group Inc. bought a new position in Union Pacific in the second quarter worth about $169,000.
-80.36% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently bought and sold shares of UNP.
+Unigestion Holding SA increased its stake in Union Pacific by 49.9% during the third quarter.
+Unigestion Holding SA now owns 6,593 shares of the railroad operator’s stock worth $1,074,000 after acquiring an additional 2,195 shares during the last quarter.
+Dupont Capital Management Corp increased its stake in Union Pacific by 90.4% during the third quarter.
+Dupont Capital Management Corp now owns 15,979 shares of the railroad operator’s stock worth $2,602,000 after acquiring an additional 7,588 shares during the last quarter.
+Global Financial Private Capital LLC increased its stake in Union Pacific by 11.9% during the third quarter.
+Global Financial Private Capital LLC now owns 9,429 shares of the railroad operator’s stock worth $1,535,000 after acquiring an additional 1,004 shares during the last quarter.
+Community Bank N.A. increased its stake in Union Pacific by 116.0% during the third quarter.
+Community Bank N.A. now owns 3,540 shares of the railroad operator’s stock worth $577,000 after acquiring an additional 1,901 shares during the last quarter.
+Finally, Becker Capital Management Inc. increased its stake in Union Pacific by 19.5% during the third quarter.
+Becker Capital Management Inc. now owns 24,197 shares of the railroad operator’s stock worth $3,940,000 after acquiring an additional 3,940 shares during the last quarter.
+80.80% of the stock is owned by hedge funds and other institutional investors.

+ILLEGAL ACTIVITY WARNING: This story was reported by Macon Daily and is the sole property of of Macon Daily.
+If you are accessing this story on another publication, it was copied illegally and reposted in violation of U.S. and international trademark and copyright legislation.
+The original version of this story can be viewed at https://macondaily.com/2018/11/05/investors-sell-union-pacific-unp-on-strength-unp-3.html.

 Union Pacific Company Profile (NYSE:UNP)